DafiyaJagirdar/Data-Analytics-Projects/README.md

 **Summary:**
-    In this project we see the wheather condition at perticular location . we see Temprature , Temprature Dew point, Relative Humidity, Wind speed, Visiblity, pressure and conditions with the help of pandas DataFrame
+    In this project we see the wheather condition at perticular location . we see Temprature , Temprature Dew point, Relative Humidity, Wind speed,pressure and conditions with the help of pandas DataFrame.

-   * Analysis the data with the help of Pandas libraries i have used head(),tail and some of the airthmetic or logical operations to compare and analysed the data
+   * Analysis the data with the help of Pandas libraries i have used head(),tail and some of the airthmetic or logical operations to compare and analysed the data using pandas library.

 **  **  *The Goal:****
 1) The main goal of the project is to utilize the things which i have learnt in python library